Hexagon/pup/docs/scaling.md

 - `PUP_CLUSTER_INDEX`: Index of the current instance, starting from `0`
 - `PUP_CLUSTER_PORT`: The port to listen at, will be set to `startPort + n`, in this example `8000` for instance `0`, `8001` for instance `1` etc.

-## Load Balancing

-> **Note** The load balancer is optional, read more below.
+## Using the load balancer

-The load balancer is enabled by supplying `commonPort` value in the cluster configuration.
-This port will be the single port end users ill access your application at.
+The load balancer is enabled by providing a value for `commonPort` in the cluster configuration.
+This port will be the single point of access for end users to reach your application.
 Omitting this entry disables the load balancer.

-Without the load balancer, you will have to set up an external load balancer, such as NGINX, pointing directly at the port specified by `startPort`.
-The port for the additional instances will be
+Without the load balancer, you will need to set up an external load balancer, such as NGINX, pointing directly to the port specified by `startPort`.
+The ports for additional instances will be
-`startPort + n`.
+`startPort` + n.

 ### Built-in vs External Load Balancer